BSeyfi/CSLearningPathInCS/some-tasks/step3-tuples.md

 ```

 ### Use cases of tuples
-- 1️⃣ You can return several elements packaged in one tuple instance from the method.
+- You can return several elements packaged in one tuple instance from the method.1️⃣
-- 2️⃣ It is also possible to *deconstruct* it into separate variables.
+- It is also possible to *deconstruct* it into separate variables.2️⃣
 - You can use tuples instead of anonymous types.
 - Tuples are loosely coupled and best suited within private and internal methods.
 So it's better to use a class or a structure while working with public ones.